Capitalization of Headings¶

 When using PerfectIt to automatically convert to sentence case, there is a danger that names, places or other words that should be capitalized will be converted to lowercase.
 PerfectIt has been designed so that it almost always recognizes these and does not convert them to lowercase.
 However, you should consider each change carefully to make sure that correct capitalization is retained.

 It is worth bearing in mind that some headings will already be consistent with many preferred heading cases.
 This is especially true for headings that consist of one word or headings that are all names.
 For instance, if the word ‘Introduction’ is a heading, it does not require adjustment to make it smart capitals, all capitals or sentence case.
 The same is true for a heading like ‘Introducing London’.
-PerfectIt recognizes these and will not find any errors linked to them.
+PerfectIt recognizes these and will not find any issues linked to them.

 More on Smart Capitals¶